 Studio experiences emphasize traditional and contemporary creative approaches.
-Students fabricate in metal; model in clay; cast in plaster, bronze, aluminum, and iron; carve in wood and stone; and manipulate multimedia.
+Students fabricate in metal; hand build, wheel throw, and slip cast in clay; cast in plaster, bronze, aluminum, and iron; carve in wood and stone; and manipulate multimedia.

 Sculpture and Ceramics Faculty